 Brief interventions usually happen after the patient has been admitted to a hospital.
 The addict may be there because they overdosed or their lab test revealed a dangerous health condition during a routine doctor’s visit.

 This approach supports the assumption that the addict and their family are a close, connected system.
 When the addict’s damaging behavior touches other family members, these other members can develop their own problems.

 This model doesn’t include friends or coworkers in family therapy sessions designed to help the addict and their family address the destruction of their lives.

 8 Tips on Holding a Drug Intervention

-The following eight tips can help families hold an effective intervention with the best chance of reaching the person who needs their help.
+The following eight tips can help families holding an intervention with the best chance of reaching the person who needs their help.

 1. Create Your Intervention Team

 Your intervention team is your partners who will take part in the intercession with you.
 This team may include the user’s family members and close friends.
 You may include the addict’s trusted co-workers too.

 Team members should also study the signs of addiction.
 They should learn about detox and the recovery process.
 Once they have this information, the team can tailor a drug addiction intervention plan that meets the addict’s needs.